alleycorp/website/src/pages/index.md

 ---
 templateKey: index-page
-heading: Founding and funding companies in New York City.
+heading: Founding and funding companies in Silicon Alley (NYC).
 cta: Brainstorm with us
+image: /img/alley-nyc.jpeg
 investorsHeading: Our co-investors
 investorsSubheading: >-
   Growing a startup is all about choosing the right partners.
 We can help you find those